Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Introduction

-where the angular brackets denote averaging over parameter initializations.
-The Jacobian norm (\emph{i.e.} $\mathcal J^{0,l}(x)$) of trained feed-forward neural networks was studied in \cite{novak2018sensitivity}, where it was correlated with generalization.
-Partial Jacobians with $l_0 = l-1$ were studied in the context of RNNs \cite{chen2018dynamical, can2020gating}, where they were referred to as \emph{state-to-state} Jacobians.
+The partial Jacobian has been used to study generalization bounds in \citet{arora2018stronger}.
+The Jacobian norm (\emph{i.e.} $||J_{ij}^{0,l}||^2$) of trained feed-forward neural networks was studied in \citet{novak2018sensitivity}, where it was correlated with generalization.
+Partial Jacobians with $l_0 = l-1$ were studied in the context of RNNs \citep{chen2018dynamical, can2020gating}, where they were referred to as \emph{state-to-state} Jacobians.

-In what follows, we show that criticality, studied previously in literature, occurs when the norms of these Jacobians either remain finite, or vanish \emph{algebraically} as $l$ becomes large.
-To prove this we derive the recurrence relation for $\mathcal J^{l_0,l}(x)$ in the limit $N_l\rightarrow \infty$; and analyze it at large depth.
-Algebraic behaviour of partial Jacobians with depth is characterized by an architecture-dependent critical exponent, $\zeta$, so that $\mathcal J^{l_0,l}(x) \approx l^{-\zeta}$.
-Such behaviour is familiar from statistical mechanics when a system is tuned to a critical point \cite{cardy1996scaling}.
-Away from criticality, there are two phases: ordered and chaotic.
-In the ordered phase partial Jacobians exponentially vanish with depth, whereas in the chaotic phase partial Jacobians grow exponentially.
-This dichotomy of phases holds for both bounded and unbounded activation functions.

-We then apply the obtained results to analyze the effect of the LayerNorm on the network criticality.
-We find that LayerNorm ensures that NNGP kernel remains finite at any depth; and alters the criticality of $\mathcal J^{l_0,l}(x)$ (and, equivalently, NTK).
-Furthermore, we contrast two cases: (i) LayerNorm followed by non-linearity $\phi$, and (ii) non-linearity followed by LayerNorm.
-We find that these two cases are not equivalent.
-Specifically, the optimal initializations in the two cases differ from each other, as well as from the case without LayerNorm.
-The former option allows training in a very wide range of parameters initializations, which makes it a better option for deep networks with a complex architecture.
-Finally, we show that all our theoretical results are in excellent agreement with empirical tests.
+As the aspect ratio ($L/N$) of the network approaches 1, the finite width corrections to the Jacobian become more prominent.
+On the other hand, even with small aspect ratio, the effect of the spectral density of Jacobian becomes important as the depth $L$ becomes \emph{very} large. \citet{pennington2018emergence} studied the spectrum of the input-output Jacobian for MLPs. \citet{xiao2018dynamical} extended the analysis to CNNs, showing that \emph{very} deep vanilla CNNs can be trained by achieving ``dynamical isometry''.

-\section{Recurrence relations}
+\section{Recurrence Relations}

-To discuss the phases quantitatively we derive the recurrence relations for the norm of partial Jacobians, as well as the norm of preactivations, in the limit of infinite width.
+Here we derive the infinite width recurrence relations for the APJN and the NNGP kernel.
+We use \Cref{lemma:average} to derive NNGP kernel recurrence relation, and leverage that to get the recurrence relation for APJN.
+Fixed point analyses of these relations help us define critical line and point.
+We start with the vanilla MLP with no LayerNorm and $\mu=0$.
+Results with LayerNorm and/or residual connections, as well as modern architectures are presented in the following sections.
+(We refer the reader to \Cref{secapp:tec,secapp:res,secapp:preln} for proofs and detailed application of this recipe. \Cref{secapp:relu,secapp:erf,secapp:gelu} contain the calculations and results for various activation functions.)